-Following this guide, you have installed Azure Stack HCI, deployed Windows Admin Center and integrated the Azure Kubernetes Service extension on Lenovo ThinkAgile systems.
+Following this guide, you have installed Azure Stack HCI, deployed Windows Admin Center and integrated the Azure Kubernetes Service extension on Lenovo ThinkAgile systems, ThinkSystem servers and ThinkEdge servers.
 You have then deployed the Azure Kubernetes Service management cluster onto your Azure Stack HCI cluster, and setup a Kubernetes cluster for your workloads.
 At this point, you are ready to continue your Kubernetes learnings by exploring the resources covered in the next steps above.